 How have plants adapted to cold environments?

-For plants to survive in cold environments, they have had to adapt to extreme conditions.
+For plants to survive in cold environments, they must adapt to extreme conditions.

-Cotton grass has small seeds that can easily be dispersed by the wind to ensure its survival.
-The grass is low lying, which helps it reduce moisture loss by drying winds.
+Cotton grass has small seeds that the wind can quickly disperse to ensure survival.
+The low-lying grass helps reduce moisture loss caused by drying winds.
 As soon as the temperature decreases, it grows rapidly and produces seeds.
-It has thin leaves which help reduce water loss by transpiration.
+It has thin leaves, which help reduce water loss caused by transpiration.
 It has shallow roots to access nutrients and water close to the surface within the active layer.

 Lichen does not require soil to grow.
-It is able to survive cold temperatures and can survive beneath the snow.
+It can survive cold temperatures and can survive beneath the snow.
 It is slow growing, which reduces the amount of energy it requires.

 Arctic poppies retain heat through their hairy stems.
 The Arctic poppy can also follow the sun to maximise the sunlight it receives, leading to increased photosynthesis.
 They also produce flowers very quickly when the snow is melting.